 Promontory Napa Valley Cabernet Sauvignon

 Promontory is one of the most philosophically driven and terroir-expressive estates in Napa Valley.
-Founded by Will Harlan of the Harlan Estate family, Promontory represents a new benchmark in collectible Cabernet Sauvignon, crafted with precision and a long-term vision.
+Founded by Will Harlan of the Harlan Estate family, Promontory sets a new benchmark in collectible Cabernet Sauvignon, crafted with precision and a long-term vision.

 With limited releases, exacting vineyard practices, and extended cellar aging, Promontory has quickly become one of the most respected high-end investment wines in the U.S. market.